Organizational behavior management: History

 OBM is a subdiscipline of ABA, thus its emergence stems from the foundations of behavior analysis developed by B.F.
 Skinner.
 Skinner's book Science and Human Behavior, published in 1953, served as the foundation for OBM by highlighting the use of money to increase desired behaviors, wage schedules, and higher levels of praise for desired behaviors as opposed to undesired behaviors.
 Skinner's greatest contributions to the emergence of OBM however was introducing programmed instruction to the educational system.
 Aspects of programmed instruction proved beneficial in organizational settings, particularly training.
 This later became the first application of behavioral principles in the organizational settings.

-Emergence of research in OBM sparked in the 1960s with publication of Owen Aldis’ paper “Of Pigeons and Men” in which he proposes using reinforcement schedules in industries as the first OBM article published in the 1961 Harvard Business Review.
+Emergence of research in OBM sparked in the 1960s with publication of Owen Aldis’ paper "Of Pigeons and Men" in which he proposes using reinforcement schedules in industries as the first OBM article published in the 1961 Harvard Business Review.

 Journal of Organizational Behavior Management

 Founded in 1977, the Journal of Organizational Behavior Management (JOBM) served as a milestone in the field of Organizational Behavior Management.
 With Aubrey Daniels as editor and Larry Miller as manager editor, the first board of editors for JOBM was composed of twenty-five individuals.
 Various names were used to describe the application of behavioral principles in organizational settings but the birth of JOBM solidified the use of the term Organizational Behavior Management to describe such applications in such settings.

 JOBM is periodical journal which seeks to publish research and review articles which apply principles of ABA to improve organizations through behavior change.
 Areas addressed throughout JOBM include performance measurement, performance level interventions, goal setting, feedback, incentive programs, and evidence-based management.
 In 2003, the ISI Impact Factor of JOBM was ranked third in the Journal Citation Reports ranking of journals in applied psychology further establishing JOBM as a high-quality journal.

-Presently, the editorial board of JOBM consist of 72 members with Dr. David Wilder serving as editor.

 History of educational advancements in OBM

-The first university to offer a graduate program in OBM and systems analysis was Western Michigan University, under the instruction of Dick Malott.

-Another early program in OBM was initiated at the University of Notre Dame in 1975 with the arrival of Martin Wikoff, the first graduate student in the program.
+An early program in OBM was initiated at the University of Notre Dame in 1975 with the arrival of Martin Wikoff, the first graduate student in the program.
 Prior to attending Notre Dame, Wikoff, with University of Washington professors, Bob Kohlenberg (Psychology) and Terrance Mitchell (Foster School of Business) conducted one of the first controlled studies of applied behavior analysis in business; in this case, to improve grocery clerk performance.
-This study was presented at the 1976 MABA Convention in Chicago.
-Its application to business was so novel that the research was assigned to the topic category of "Experimental Living Arrangements", confirming its status as one of the pioneering OBM documented applications.
-The Wikoff-Crowell-Anderson Notre Dame OBM research team was born.